theoladune/AIVC-Seminar/text/script.md

 ---

-Actually, as we need to consider b-frames, there are two motion maps.
+Actually, as we need to consider b-frames, there are two motion maps computed by the neural network.

 ---

 These motion maps are used to compute a prediction of the frame to code.
 We see here the prediction.
 It's quite accurate, except for some challenging areas, such as the ball which has a quite complex motion.
-As a result, the ball sometimes disapear from the prediction.
+As a result, the ball sometimes disapears from the prediction.
+It is particularly visible when the girl makes the ball bounce against the ground, where we can see many artifacts in the prediction.

 ---